vampirebyte/rabbitmq-web-ocpp/README.md

 ## Installation

 This plugin works only with modern versions of RabbitMQ 4.x based on AMQP 1.0.
 You can [build from source](https://www.rabbitmq.com/plugin-development.html) or you can download the latest release build from GitHub.
-Then, unzip and place the `rabbitmq_web_ocpp-4.x.x.ez` file into your `/etc/rabbitmq/plugins/` folder.
+Unzip and place the `rabbitmq_web_ocpp-4.x.x.ez` file into your `/etc/rabbitmq/plugins/` folder.
 Like all plugins, it [must be enabled](https://www.rabbitmq.com/plugins.html) before it can be used:

 ``` bash